My ancestors lived through the eras of Lenin and Stalin

 Perhaps you recognise a moment like this in your own life.
 A threshold where honesty becomes unavoidable.
 A space where you are called to acknowledge where you stand, what you feel, and what choices follow from that awareness.

 As I explore in my novel, sometimes you must approach the edge to realise that you are not falling but learning to fly.
 Moving to Greek Cyprus feels like a flight.
 The greatest gift I could offer myself.
 And if I’m honest, it’s only the beginning.
-As Hanneke van de Water, one of the Netherlands’ most respected book reviewers, once wrote to me, “A beautiful manuscript, how much you have grown.”
+As Hanneke van de Water, one of the Netherlands’ most respected book reviewers, wrote to me recently, “A beautiful manuscript, how much you have grown.”
 More than she could know.
 Farewell to toxic loyalty.
 Welcome to a deeper sense of self-sovereignty.

 Dina-Perla Portnaar